 Participation.
-Employees will enroll under the ESPP by completing a payroll deduction form permitting the deduction from their compensation of at least 1% of their compensation but not more than 15% of their compensation.
+Employees will enroll under the ESPP by completing a payroll deduction form permitting the deduction from their compensation of at least 1% of their compensation but not more than the lesser of 15% of their compensation or \$42,500 per offering period.
 Such payroll deductions may be expressed as either a whole number percentage or a fixed dollar amount, and the accumulated deductions will be applied to the purchase of shares on each semi-annual purchase date.
-However, a participant may not purchase more than shares in each offering period and may not subscribe for more than \$25,000 in fair market value of shares of our common stock (determined at the time the option is granted) during any calendar year.
+However, a participant may not purchase more than 50,000 shares in each offering period and may not subscribe for more than \$25,000 in fair market value of shares of our common stock (determined at the time the option is granted) during any calendar year.
 The ESPP administrator has the authority to change these limitations for any subsequent offering period.

 Offering.
-Under the ESPP, participants are offered the option to purchase shares of our common stock at a discount during a series of successive offering periods, which will normally commence on and of each year.
+Under the ESPP, participants are offered the option to purchase shares of our common stock at a discount during a series of successive offering periods, the duration and timing of which will be determined by the ESPP administrator.
 The initial offering period will commence and end on dates as determined by the ESPP administrator.
 Unless otherwise determined by the ESPP administrator, each offering period will have a duration of six months.
 However, in no event may an offering period be longer than 27 months in length.